 This really depends on how your group functions, but we've found that many groups needed a space to post important information that was time-sensitive, but didn't want it lost in a deluge of emails.

-It can serve as an excellent reference point for information that people may need right after they join, and because it is editable, it can allow you to update details as they change.
-Because the full bulletin is never sent in an email, this can also help prevent a user from referencing old information they may find in a previously send email.
+It can serve as an excellent reference point for information that people may need right after they join, and because it is editable, it can allow you to update details as they change, and send new emails as needed.
+Bulletins also appear in the Choir Genius App for easy reference.

 Blocks can server a similar purpose with displaying information on one of the home dashboards, but they are not as granular in their assignment as bulletins are.
 A block is also best for small chunks of information since it has to share screen space with all the other blocks on the page, but a bulletin can easily include much more detail on the screen.